 Let’s say you worked for a company and that company wanted you to move halfway across the country.
 They offered to pay you more but that’s not really the problem.
 The problem is that if you move, it will take you away from your church family, whom you love and fellowship with.
 Right now your life revolves around raising your family in a congregation that seeks His face and does bible things in bible ways and you don’t know if this is the enemy trying to take you away from your destiny spiritually, or if it is the Spirit making a way for you to go somewhere that He desires for you to go.

-The wrong thing to do is to make the decision off the money alone, as if it is the only variable.
+The wrong thing to do is to make the decision on money alone as if it is the only variable.
 Our emotions might tell us to stay because we are emotionally invested.
-Logic says take the job transfer because it will be good for your family’s financial future.
+Logic says to take the job transfer because it will be good for your family’s financial future.
 What do you do?
 The first rule is you never make a decision in haste.
 If it is required to make it in haste, it is most likely the enemy.
 He doesn’t want you to have the time to “acknowledge” your Husband and seek His face.
 From here, you fast, pray, and seek His advice and the advice of those you trust spiritually.
 In that process, you will start to feel the weight shift to one side or the other.
 He rarely gives the kind of 100% answer we’re looking for.
 Remember, it’s a dance.
 You move a little and then He moves a little.
 He’s drawing you to His side with every breath you take.
 If you have had adequate time to acknowledge Him and you are up against a deadline, you slowly begin to move in the direction that you have the most peace about, keeping your ear against His chest the entire time, waiting for Him to remove your peace, give you a check, or close the door.
 As you move, He moves.
-Like I said, it’s a dance.
+As I said, it’s a dance.
 He’s teaching you how to trust Him, not how to follow orders.

-Most of us spend our time stressed out, full of anxiety and all emotional over what to do when.
+Most of us spend our time stressed out, full of anxiety, and all emotional over what to do and when.
 Like I said in a different article, it’s not about what you DO, it’s about what you BELIEVE.
 He understands that there’s a language barrier and you aren’t receiving emails.
 He DESIGNED it that way, so He understands how frustrating it can be!
 There’s no need to get frustrated!
-He is pleased at the fact that you’re going slow, acknowledging His role as your Husband, and allowing Him time to direct your steps.
+He is pleased with the fact that you’re going slow, acknowledging His role as your Husband, and allowing Him time to direct your steps.

 Friends, His love for us is beyond what we can possibly imagine.
 His Son died to express it.
 The moment we stop and refuse to move until He is fully acknowledged is the moment He starts to sculpt the answer and direct our steps.
-If you acknowledged Him and you start to go in the direction web which you and your wife are in agreement and He lets you do so with no blockage, then it is His will.
-If He doesn’t want you to go that way, and you went out of your way to consult with your “Spouse,” then trust me, He would not allow you to go in that direction to begin with.
+If you acknowledge Him and you start to go in the direction web which you and your wife are in agreement and He lets you do so with no blockage, then it is His will.
+If He doesn’t want you to go that way, and you went out of your way to consult with your “Spouse,” then trust me, He would not allow you to go in that direction, to begin with.
 He is required to fulfill His end of the deal and direct our steps when we acknowledge Him in all our ways.

 When all is said and done, what is the heart of the matter?
 Stop being led by emotions and your own understanding and start acknowledging.
 Acknowledge your wife.
 Acknowledge your husband.
 Acknowledge your kids, your parents, your leaders, and people in general.
 Above all, look intently, respect, regard, know, recognize, pay attention to, and be acquainted with those you love.